- Lead Generation

 Pick a winner and double down

-Look at how all your marketing channels are performing.
+Have your marketing team review how your channels are performing.

 If you see a clear winner, invest more.
 If channels are underperforming, reduce the spend and put it into your winners.